joshuatso/react-state-history-tree/README.md

 ## Background

 React states do not store a history of their previous values.
 This must be implemented by the developer.
-The redux docs suggest one way to implement undo history: https://redux.js.org/recipes/implementing-undo-history. **Note:** "History" as mentioned in this document has no relation to the react router history.
+The redux docs suggest one way to implement undo history: https://redux.js.org/recipes/implementing-undo-history.

 Traditionally, the undo/redo functionality provides a single thread of history.
 If one undos and then rewrites the state, the former redo history is lost.
 This package therefore provides a solution that retains all redo histories no matter how many undos and rewrites are created.